rarepotato8de/3x3macropad/QMK_GUIDE.md

 ## Preparation

 Before you begin, make sure you have the following tools installed:
+- [QMK MSYS](https://msys.qmk.fm/) - for compiling the firmware
 - [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) - for flashing the firmwre
-- [Python](https://www.python.org/downloads/) - for running QMK MSYS

 ## Compiling the Firmware